ryanjwessel/ryanjwessel.com/src/posts/reflecting-on-my-growth-as-a-software-engineer.md

 Static-typing was only one piece of the testing equation that we needed to solve for.
-Albert Orlando, a fellow engineer on the team, and myself became interested in Kent C. Dodds **(add apostrophe for Dodds)** content surrounding testing in Javascript.
+Albert Orlando, a fellow engineer on the team, and myself became interested in Kent C. Dodd's content surrounding testing in Javascript.
 We asked if PebblePost would pay for his Testing Javascript course, and fortunately it was approved!
 There was a clear need to improve our testing methodology on the front-end because, as I mentioned earlier, we had >75% test coverage that was not helping us deliver code with confidence.

 By taking this course, the distinctions between static-typing, unit testing, integration testing, and end-to-end testing became more clear to me.
 They all